YW-Zhang94/Transfer-Learning-for-seismic-inversion/README.md

 **Please report confusions/erros to y230z012@ku.edu

-The technique is decribed in the paper:
+The technique is decribed in the paper: Zhang, Y., Borisov, D., Abbasi, S., Miller, R. D., & Sloan, S. D. (2025).
+Using transfer learning to enhance void detection and shear wave velocity model inversion from near-surface seismic shot gathers.
+Journal of Applied Geophysics, 105780.
+This code includes only the synthetic data component of the study, covering training, testing, and transfer learning procedures.
+The real dataset used in the research is confidential and therefore not included

 ------------------------------------------------------------------------------------------------------